Fcmam5/state-of-dz-swe-2024/website/docs/insights/cloud-and-devops.md

 We recently started seeing more job offers for SRE/DevOps engineers specifically.

 The more common thing is that companies look for "good developers with DevOps culture", they hire developers who can build software and run it.
-This was also reflected by our survey data, we see that many software developers also deal with cloud infrastructures, infrastructure provisioning, CI/CD pipelines, etc.
+This was also reflected by our survey data, we see that many software developers also maintain cloud infrastructures, infrastructure provisioning, CI/CD pipelines, etc.

 :::warning
 TBD: ELABORATE, ASK IF YOU WANT TO HIRE DEVOPS.